 The duties of a choral scholar are to sing in the chapel choir of their college.
 They sing for choral services and concerts, and many of the choirs also undertake tours and make CD recordings.
 The commitments for choral scholars vary widely between colleges, since some choirs are more active than others.
 The three choral foundations – Christ Church, Magdalen and New College – offer the busiest choral experience, performing almost every day during term-time.
-At other colleges the choirs are for mixed voices and sing between one and four services per week during term.
+At other colleges the choirs sing between one and four services per week during term.
 Many of the choirs are professionally directed, and others are led by the college organ scholars.
 Choral scholars are also expected to participate in the wider musical life of their college.

 The scholarships carries an annual financial reward, the amount varying from college to college.
 In addition, at many colleges choral scholars receive funding for singing lessons, and many excellent singing teachers work with the Oxford choirs.